EU Medical Device Classification per the EU Directives...

 And which does not achieve its principal intended action by pharmacological, chemical, immunological or metabolic means, but which may be assisted in its function by such means.

-Device Classes.Under the EU Directives, the classification of medical device, is based on 4 classes as follows:
+EU Medical Device Classification.Under the EU Directives, the classification of medical device, is based on 4 classes as follows:

 » Class I – low risk